 Note: It is not recommended to use a WiFi connection for music files above 16 bits, 44.1/48kHz (if lossless/uncompressed).

-Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify Connect, Tidal, and Qobuz.
-Access to Internet Radio, Tidal, and Qobuz require the free StreamMagic App (for Apple iOS 11.0+ and Android OS 5.0+).
+Online Music Services: The Cambridge Audio 851N lets you access Internet Radio, Spotify, Tidal, and Qobuz.
+Access to Internet Radio and Qobuz require the free StreamMagic App (for Apple iOS 11.0+ and Android OS 5.0+).

 - Internet Radio: The Cambridge Audio 851N gives you access to over 20,000 internet radio stations from around the world; all sorted by Location, Language, and Genre.

-- TIDAL Connect: The integration of Tidal Connect will enable Tidal users to instantly select and wirelessly stream music to the 851N from within the Tidal app (for Apple iOS & Android.
+- TIDAL Connect: The integration of Tidal Connect will enable Tidal users to instantly select and wirelessly stream music to the 851N from within the Tidal app (for Apple iOS and Android OS).
 TIDAL is a global streaming service that offers over 30 million songs in high-fidelity CD sound quality.
 TIDAL has two pricing tiers; either $9.99 or $19.99 a month.
 Both pricing levels allow you to access TIDAL's entire music library.
 The $19.99 tier has the added benefit of high-fidelity sound at CD-level quality.